 Projects requesting application scientist support should email grants@royce.ac.uk with the title "ICP Application Scientist support" at least 2 weeks before the competition deadline, including the following information:

+Activity

-Activity What is the proposition from and facilities will the second secon Time allocation What is the % FTE quired?
-E.g. 3 mor sed project, and what is the requested the application scientist team?
-What tasks hey utilise as part of the proposed project?
+What is the proposed project, and what is the requested contribution from the application scientist team?
+What tasks and facilities will they utilise as part of the proposed project?